 You’ll see Golfshot recommended all over the place as a top golf GPS app, and there’s a reason for that.
 It has many thousands of positive reviews.

-Golfshot is claimed to have over five million community members and be the only golf GPS app fully compatible and compliant with the new World Handicap System (WHS).
+Golfshot claims to have over five million community members and be the first golf GPS app that was fully compatible and compliant with the new World Handicap System (WHS).

-The app is loaded with over 45,000 courses around the world and gives you distances to the green (front, middle and back) as well as hazards and other targets.
+The app is loaded with over 45,000 courses around the world.
+With the free version, you get distances to the center of the green and basic hole information.
 You can also visualize each hole with 3D flyover previews, or view an entire 3D course preview before starting a round.

 Other features you get with the free version of Golfshot include: